Updated January 2021

 2. Know your worth at your school

-Though it’s important to be flexible with whatever may come your way teaching English in Spain, that does not mean that you should let others take advantage of you.
-In Spain (as I’m sure that it occurs in other countries with English teachers) you will hear stories of auxiliares who have been either overworked and under-appreciated.
+Though it’s important to be flexible with whatever may come your way of teaching English in Spain, that does not mean that you should let others take advantage of you.
+In Spain (as I’m sure that it occurs in other countries with English teachers) you will hear horror stories from English teachers who have been either overworked and/or under-appreciated, and in some cases, not paid on time.
 Don’t feel afraid or like you don’t have much of a voice to speak up if you don’t feel happy or comfortable.
-While you’re going through this experience to teach English, you are also there to have fun as well and to feel that your work is actually being appreciated by the students and the teachers.
-So be vigilant, and anything that you don’t like, please do something about it and also ask any and all questions you have!
+While you decided you were going to go through this experience to teach English abroad, ready to face issues that may arise, you must also be ready to ask for help when you need it.
+At the end of the day, recognize that you are an asset to them; they are very lucky to have a native speaker, especially you!
+I can assure you of this.
+So be vigilant, and anything that you don’t like, please do something about anything you feel needs attention and also ask any and all questions you have!

 3. Be mentally prepared to have side teaching gigs

 If someone would have told me that as an English teacher in Spain, I would have needed to look for additional sources of income aka side teaching gigs to not only make ends meet comfortably but to also travel – I would have probably said nah.
 Well, let me tell you, yaaass!
 You will definitely be needing at least one other private class to cover those additional expenses.
 Remember that you’re living on an English teacher salary for a whole year and whether you’re living on your own or with a host family, extra money is not a bad thing to have for all the experiences you dreamed of and visualized having before even leaving your home country!